Microchipping, stray and lost dogs

 If you find a stray dog in North Devon district during office hours, please either return the dog to its owner - or contact us on 01271 388870.

-If it is outside of office hours - and you cannot hold the dog until the office reopens - please contact our emergency out of hours service on 01271 388240.
+If it is outside of office hours - and you cannot hold the dog until the office reopens - please contact our emergency out of hours service on 01271 388240 and further details will be provided on collecting the dog from you.

 Lost dogs